 Here is what you should know about each trim level: It is powered by a standard 2.4-L 4-cylinder engine that gets paired up with front-wheel-drive (or all-wheel-drive as an option, save for the Trailhawk, on which it is standard issue) and a 6-speed automatic transmission on the FWDs or 9-sped automatic transmission on the AWDs.
 So, yes, this does give you some leeway for personalization.

 Which trim level might be the right one for you?
 Should you look at a different-sized Jeep?
 Let's go through all four of the 2021 Jeep Compass's trim levels and their standard (and optional) features.
 In the end, we will let you know which Compass we think most buyers will enjoy the best.

-Compare the 2021 Jeep Compass Sport vs Latitude Trim Levels.
-What is the Difference?
+Compare the 2021 Jeep Compass Sport vs Latitude Trims.
+What is the difference?